rooklift/nibbler/README.md

 * Leela automatically loads options from a file called `lc0.config` at startup - see [here](https://github.com/LeelaChessZero/lc0/blob/master/FLAGS.md).
 * Nibbler will send UCI options specified in Nibbler's own `config.json` file (which you can find via the Dev menu).

-See also [this list of UCI options](https://github.com/LeelaChessZero/lc0/wiki/Lc0-options) supported by Leela.

 # Hints and tips

 An option to enable the UCI `searchmoves` feature is available in the Analysis menu.
 Once enabled, one or more moves can be specified as moves to focus on; Leela will ignore other moves.
 This is useful when you think Leela isn't giving a certain move enough attention.